 (c) if the guarantors are to sign the guarantee document on separate pages—the warning is to be so set out on each such page.

+Note for this regulation:

-Note — Section 50 of the Code requires a guarantee to be in writing signed by the guarantor.
+Section 50 of the Code requires a guarantee to be in writing signed by the guarantor.
 Section 50(3) provides that the regulations may make provision for or with respect to the content of guarantees and the way they are expressed.

 21. Explanation about guarantor’s rights and obligations